rust-lang/rfcs/text/0000-target-tier-policy.md

 maintainers, and will be communicated widely to the Rust community before being dropped from a stable release.
-(The amount of time between such communication and the next stable release may depend on the nature and severity of the failed requirement, the timing of its discovery, and whether the demotion or removal can be a planned and scheduled action.)
+(The amount of time between such communication and the next stable release may depend on the nature and severity of the failed requirement, the timing of its discovery, whether the target has been part of a stable release yet, and whether the demotion or removal can be a planned and scheduled action.)

 In some circumstances, especially if the target maintainers do not respond in a timely fashion, Rust teams may land pull requests that temporarily disable some